2025–26 Ukrainian Women's Cup

-The 2025–26 Ukrainian Women's Cup is the 32nd season of Ukrainian knockout competitions among women's teams.
+The 2025–26 Ukrainian Women's Cup was the 32nd season of Ukrainian knockout competitions among women's teams.

-Twenty-five teams of the Ukrainian Women's Football Championship are contesting the main trophy: 10 representing the Higher League (Vyshcha Liha) and 15 representing the First League (Persha Liha).
-This is a record number of participants since the inception of the competition back in 1992.
+Twenty-five teams of the Ukrainian Women's Football Championship were contesting the main trophy: 10 representing the Higher League (Vyshcha Liha) and 15 representing the First League (Persha Liha).
+This was a record number of participants since the inception of the competition back in 1992.

-Vorskla Poltava are the defending champions who have won the competition in the last three seasons.
+Vorskla Poltava were the defending champions who had won the competition in the last three seasons.
+They were routed in the semi-finals by Metalist 1925 Kharkiv 0:5.

 Team allocation and schedule

 The competition includes all professional first teams from the Higher League (10/10 teams of the league) and teams with non-professional status from the First League (15/16).